 When someone has DIC caused by sepsis, the primary task is to treat the sepsis and the infection that caused it.
 Treating the clots is also important.
 Heparin, an anticoagulant, often called a blood thinner, usually dissolves clots and prevents new ones.
 When someone receives heparin, their blood is tested regularly for its ability to clot – whether it is clotting too quickly or not quickly enough – so the heparin dose can be adjusted as needed.

 A transfusion of platelets may be necessary.
 Platelets are a component of your blood that helps form clots.

 Complications from DIC

 If clots prevent blood from reaching parts of the body, tissue damage occurs.
 For example, if clots prevent blood from circulating properly to the hands or feet, the tissue may start to turn splotchy, then bluish in color (cyanotic), and then black (gangrenous) if the skin dies.
 Once the tissue is at this stage, it must be removed.
 For some people, this may be a small patch of skin or a few fingers or toes.
-For others, it could mean amputation of one or more limbs.
+For others, it could mean the amputation of one or more limbs.

 If blood isn’t effectively reaching vital organs like your kidneys, liver, or lungs, they may have trouble functioning.
-For example, your kidneys may not be able to effectively filter urine.
+For example, your kidneys may not be able to filter urine effectively.
 When this happens, you may need dialysis.
 If the kidneys regain function, you may no longer need dialysis.
-Or if you are having difficulty breathing because of DIC, the doctors may choose to place you on a ventilator, a machine that pushes air into your lungs, effectively breathing for you.
+Or, if you are having difficulty breathing because of DIC, the doctors may choose to place you on a ventilator, a machine that pushes air into your lungs, effectively breathing for you.
 This is removed when you can breathe again on your own.